In terms of ROI, pay-per-click advertisement is one of the most effective digital marketing tactics for SaaS companies.

 So long as the cost-per-click (CPC) is kept on average, though, most SaaS businesses can benefit from a keyword expansion strategy.

 Following a framework is always a great starting point.
-Let’s take a more detailed look at the keyword expansion dartboard and see how we can generate demand.
+Let’s take a more detailed look at the keyword expansion dartboard and see how we start generating demand.

 Note: When modeling this framework out, it’s vital to test the conversion rate decay every time you move from one ring out to another.

-In addition – whether you want to grow within the US market or plan to expand your SaaS business internationally – measuring the CPC should be a priority.
+In addition – whether you want to grow within the US market or you are planning an international expansion strategy – measuring the CPC should be a priority.

 Overall, reducing CPCs to the same degree that you have the reduction in your conversion rate can increase your chances of seeing roughly the same ROI.
 If the cost per click is getting more expensive as you move out, however, keyword expansion might not be the right move for your business.